Executive leadership Executive leadership

 Secretary

-Alana Smith is one of the biggest supporters of the U, whether it be as a student, employee or alumna.
+Alana Smith is one of the biggest supporters of the U, whether it be as a student, employee, or alumna.
 She is always willing to stand in when needed for her alma mater.
 As a student on campus, she was involved in multiple organizations, including serving as a charter member of the Tau Rho Chapter of Delta Sigma Theta Sorority, Inc. Alana always gives her all.
-She is dedicated, compassionate, creative, and discerning.
-Her promptness and her organizational, communication, and presentation skills are what make her a superb fit as secretary of the UM Black Alumni Society.
+She is a dedicated educator having worked at LAUSD.
+Miami Dade County, Wake County and currently with Great Minds Virtual School.
+Her creative outlet lies in fashion production where she is co-founder of OnLaVe Signature Productions.
+She exemplifies promptness, organization, effective communication, and presentation skills which make her a superb fit as secretary of the UM Black Alumni Society.

 Dr. George Koonce, Jr., M.S.
 Ed. ’70, Ed.D. ’76